sergiocrol/stagy/README.md

 - As a registered user I want to be able to access the homepage so that I see what the app is about and login or signup
 - As a not registered user I want to be able to access the landing page and start searching what I want
-- As a band I want to see a list of bar suggestions in the homepage
+- As a band I want to see a list of stage suggestions in the homepage
-- As a bar I want to see a list of band suggestions in the homepage
+- As a stage I want to see a list of band suggestions in the homepage

 **sign up**